TobiasDani/blackjack-java/README.md

-# Blackjack (Java Console Game)
+# BlackJack (Java Console Game)

-A simple console-based Blackjack game built in Java.
+A simple console-based BlackJack game built in Java.
 Made as a small personal project to practice object-oriented programming, game logic, and clean code.

 This project is beginner-friendly and easy to run for anyone with Java installed.